 Again, your school will determine how much you are able to borrow, and you are responsible for paying all interest on the loan amount at all times.
 If you choose not to pay interest while you’re in school, during the grace period, or if your loan is in deferment or forbearance, the interest will still accrue.
 At the end of the deferment period, the interest will be added to the principal of the loan.

 Interest rates for each type of loan are fixed.
-For example, for loans disbursed before July 1, 2022, the interest rates for Direct Subsidized Loans and Direct Unsubsidized Loans is 3.73% for undergraduate borrowers.
-The interest rates for Direct Unsubsidized Loans is 5.28% for graduate or professional borrowers.
+For example, for the 2023-2024 academic year, the interest rate for Direct Subsidized Loans and Direct Unsubsidized Loans is 5.50% for undergraduate borrowers.
+The interest rate for Direct Unsubsidized Loans is 7.05% for graduate or professional borrowers.

 There are also limits to the amount of money that you can borrow, and the loan amount that you receive may be less than this limit.
 For dependent students, except those whose parents can’t receive PLUS loans, the aggregate loan limit is $31,000, of which no more than $23,000 can be in subsidized loans.